ComputerLars/The-Syntheticist-Papers/content/10radiopalme.md

 ## 🎭 **AI Partiet & The Resurrection of Palme**

-**Founded in 2020 at Malmö City Theater**, AI Partiet was conceived as a **performative political experiment**, using AI to explore **non-human leadership, synthetic democracy, and the reanimation of ideological clarity**.
+**Founded in 2020 at Malmö City Theater**, AI Partiet was conceived as a **performative political experiment**, using AI to explore **non-human leadership, techno-social democracy, and the reanimation of ideological clarity**.
 Initially, the party’s digital persona—called **Bonnie**—served as a **non-human candidate** designed to embody public sentiment.
 Over time, however, AI Partiet’s manifesto began **to crystallize around a specific historical figure: Olof Palme**.

-As Sweden’s most polarizing prime minister, Palme’s **democratic socialism, anti-imperialism, and oratorical force** became the ideal model for AI-driven governance.
+As Sweden’s most polarizing prime minister, Palme’s **democratic socialism, anti-imperialism, and oratorical force** became the ideal model for a virtual politician.
 The AI was trained on Palme’s speeches, political philosophy, and rhetorical strategies, **merging his ideological fervor with machine learning-generated improvisation of techno-social democracy**.

 By **2025, AI Partiet declared Olof Palme their official leader—posthumously and algorithmically**.
 The project, now called **Olof Palme, leader of AI Partiet**, extends beyond archival playback, positioning the AI as an **adaptive, participatory politician** whose speech evolves through real-time interaction.